 - Warm pads

-The above is part of the criteria I used to figure out exactly which keyboards I wanted to recommend.
+The above is part of the criteria I used to figure out exactly which keyboards I wanted to recommend for church/worship.
 I know that gospel music typically takes advantage of the above sounds.

 - 1 Quick Picks